Viir/bots/guide/failed-run-did-not-find-botengine-program.md

 > 'botengine' is not recognized as an internal or external command, operable program or batch file.

-The botengine program is a tool for developing and running bots, and many guides implicitly assume it is registered on your Windows system.
+The botengine program is a tool for developing and running bots, and many guides assume it is registered on your Windows system.
 To make these guides and scripts work, follow these steps:

 + Download the file from https://botengine.blob.core.windows.net/blob-library/by-name/2021-06-05-botengine-console.zip
 + Extract the downloaded zip-archive.
 The extraction will give you a file named `BotEngine.exe`.
-+ Run the `BotEngine.exe` program.
++ Run the `BotEngine.exe` program, for example by double clicking the file in the Windows Explorer.
 It will open a window like in this screenshot:
   ![botengine offers to install](./image/2021-06-05-botengine-guide-offer-install.png) At the bottom, we find this text:
   > I see the 'BotEngine' command is not yet installed.
 Do you want me to install it, so that you can use the 'BotEngine' command from the Command Prompt?
 [Y/N]: